 Eyes drifted to watch her as she made her way to an empty table in a far corner.
 She sat and the barman set a drink before her soon after.
 She drank it greedily and sputtered.
 Firewhiskey.

 She waited for what seemed to be an eternity.
 It was long enough that her vision returned to normal and the warm tingly feeling in her face melted away.
-The patrons of the seedy pub had all but disappeared hours ago.
+The patrons of the seedy pub had all but disappeared.
 The only ones left were the man snoring loudly at the bar and a group of nefarious looking fishermen.
 She sighed and stood, ready to leave, when he came.

 He laid a gentle hand on her elbow and steered her towards the stairs, his hood obscuring his face.

-"Oh god, please," she murmured, "no." He moved closer to her, and hesitated, as if suddenly unsure.
+"Oh god, please," she murmured, "No." He moved closer to her, and hesitated, as if suddenly unsure.

-"I won't hurt you mudblood."
+"I won't hurt you Mudblood."

+She didn't know what happened.
+It was morning now.
+There was sunlight filtering through the window.
 Sleep pulled at her.
 Her head felt heavy and the world looked foggy.

 "-ched pretty ba-"

 The light hurt.